Screenly/Chrome-Extension/README.md

 $ docker compose up --build
 ```

 Now load the content of the `dist/` folder as an unpacked extension in Chrome.
-As you make changes to the code, dist is automatically rebuilt.
+As you make changes to the code, the extension is automatically rebuilt.

-# :package: Distribute
+### :package: Distribute

 ```bash
 $ VERSION=<EXTENSION_VERSION> ./bin/package_extension.sh
 ```

-# :test_tube: Unit testing
+### :test_tube: Unit testing

 ```bash
 $ docker compose build